-- 1. Class actions; and - 2.
-Cases in which the allegations involve only violations of: - a.
-Wage and hour laws under the Fair Labor Standards Act (FLSA); or - b.
-The Employee Retirement Income Security Act (ERISA).
+- 1. class actions; and - 2. cases in which the allegations involve only: - a. violations of wage and hour laws under the Fair Labor Standards Act (FLSA); or - b. violations of the Employee Retirement Income Security Act (ERISA).

 The parties and counsel must comply with the Initial Discovery Protocols attached to this order.
 If any party believes that there is good cause why this case should be exempted from the Initial Discovery Protocols, in whole or in part, that party may raise the issue with the court.